This post was most recently updated on February 10th, 2020

 4. You can experience nature’s healing properties

 Most times, traveling exposes us to nature .
 Especially when you are feeling low, traveling to a nature spot out of the way can calm you.
 There are lots of places you can go to enjoy nature.
-For example, you can go on hikes, take a fishing trip, visit a national park, go bird watching, or rock climbing, among other nature pursuits.
+For example, you can go hiking, take a fishing trip, visit a national park, go bird watching, or rock climbing, among other nature pursuits.

 Spending time in nature and away from electronic gadgets, constant bad news and nagging workmates can be a tonic.
 Instead, you get to spend time enjoying things people rarely appreciate, like a star-filled sky or the view from the top of a hill.
 Even watching animals and birds in their natural habitat can be relaxing.
+Enjoying mountaintop views can be exhilating.
+It really is true that this kind of travel helps fight depression.

 5. You will have some freedom